CyberSocYork/OverTheWire_Write-ups/Bandit/Bandit_Level_00.md

 The goal of this level is to login to the game using ssh.

-The standard syntax for ssh is:
-> `ssh user@domain -p port`

-so using the username bandit0 and port given 2220 we can log into the server
+The standard syntax for ssh is `ssh user@domain -p port`.
+We can log in to the server using the username `bandit0` and port `2220`.

-Once we enter the server we need to see which files are in the folder To do this we use the ls command which will list all files and directories in the current directory Once we run the command
+After we connect to the server, we need to see which files are in the folder.
+To do this we use the `ls` command, which will list all files and directories in the current directory.
-> `ls`

-We get output showing us there is a file called readme

-We now need to open the file readme
-For this we can use the command cat which is short for "concatenation" This command can be used to open files and so if we use the command:
+Once we run the command `ls`, we get output showing us there is a file called `readme`.
+We now need to open the file `readme`.
+For this we can use the command `cat` which is short for "concatenate", and can be used to print files to the terminal.
 > `cat readme`

-The command returns the password: `boJ9jbbUNNfktd78OOpsqOltutMc3MY1`
+The command reveals the password: `boJ9jbbUNNfktd78OOpsqOltutMc3MY1`